MicrosoftDocs/PowerShell-Docs/reference/7/Microsoft.PowerShell.Utility/Set-TraceSource.md

 ```

 ### -Option

-Determines the type of events that are traced.
+Specifies the type of events that are traced.
 The acceptable values for this parameter are:

 - None